James Milner: Youth

 Milner continued to be a regular and was the only player, along with Joe Hart and captain Steven Taylor, to have played in all the qualifiers for the 2009 UEFA European Under-21 Championship.
-In the summer of 2009, he was in the final 23-man U21 squad for the 2009 UEFA European Under-21 Championship in Sweden.
+In the summer of 2009, he was in the squad for the 2009 UEFA European Under-21 Championship in Sweden.
 He helped set up the winning goal for Micah Richards against Finland, and manager Stuart Pearce said after the match, "The modern-day full-back can get up and down the pitch and I knew [Milner] would be comfortable".
 In England's second match against Spain, Milner had a penalty saved by Sergio Asenjo, and scored England's second goal in a 2–0 win.
 England faced the hosts Sweden in the semi-finals.
 After the match ended in a 3–3 draw, it went to a penalty shoot-out.
 Milner was the only England player to miss in the shoot-out after he slipped just before kicking the ball, causing it to go over the crossbar.
 England won the shoot-out 5–4 to advance to the final for the first time in 25 years.
 England lost the final to Germany 4–0 and Milner said after the match that the team was "hurting" and that the way in which the team lost was "not good enough".
 The final was his last match for the under-21 team.
 His 46 appearances at under-21 level are a national record.